bong-vs-pipe-efficiency_d26a3d44-d03e-4cd2-857d-849ca5a0038a

-Ask ten smokers and you’ll get ten different answers.
-Some swear bongs get them higher with less weed.
-Others say pipes let them stretch a stash further.
-So who’s right?
+Ask ten smokers and you'll get ten different answers.
+Some swear bongs deliver a smoother smoking experience while making the most of every bowl.
+Others say pipes help them stretch a stash further.
+So who's right?

-To really understand which is more efficient, we have to define what that means.
+To really understand what makes one piece more efficient than another, we have to define what efficiency means.
 Are we talking about using less flower per session?
-Getting high faster?
 Smoother hits?
+Better airflow?
 Less waste?

-This guide breaks it all down, airflow, THC absorption, and real-world usage, so you can figure out which piece actually fits your smoking style.
+This guide breaks it all down, from airflow and filtration to real-world usage, so you can figure out which piece actually fits your smoking style.

 Bong vs Pipe Efficiency: Key Differences at a Glance